White House: 92% of fed workers under mandate are vaccinated

 Agencies with marginally lower vaccination rates tend to have widely dispersed workforces, making education and counseling about the benefits of vaccines — or even just the task of getting workers to self-report that they’ve already gotten a shot – more difficult.

-Several intelligence agencies apparently had at least 20% of their workforce unvaccinated as of late October, said Republican Rep. Chris Stewart of Utah, a member of the House Intelligence Committee.
+There is still some resistance.
+The union representing federal prison workers filed a lawsuit seeking to block the mandate, arguing it’s an unfair labor practice and violates employees’ free speech and privacy rights.
+Shane Fausey, the president of the Council of Prison Locals, said in a Wednesday letter to members that more than 3,500 federal Bureau of Prisons employees — about 10% of the agency’s workforce — were being issued counseling letters and face possible termination for not complying with the mandate.

-Larry Cosme, president of the Federal Law Enforcement Officers Association, said about the same time that there are about 31,000 members from 65 federal law enforcement agencies in the association and he estimated 60% of them have been vaccinated.
+Fausey’s letter repeated misinformation about the vaccine, including claims that it doesn’t stop the spread of COVID-19 and that it does not reduce the “overall adverse medical effects of the virus.”
+Lawyers Bruce Castor and Michael van der Veen, who represented former President Donald Trump at his second impeachment trial, are representing the union.

-A federal corrections officers union in Florida sued over the mandate this past week, saying it was a violation of civil rights.
-The case is pending.
+As of late October, several intelligence agencies apparently had at least 20% of their workforce unvaccinated, said Republican Rep. Chris Stewart of Utah, a member of the House Intelligence Committee.

 Some of the initial fears about the vaccination status of the federal workforce stemmed from employees without access to government computers to make their vaccination certification.
 Some, like front-line Transportation Security Administration officers, rarely use a government computer.
 Others are in the field or simply delayed responding to the survey or beginning vaccination.